atlassian/data-center-helm-charts/docs/docs/userguide/monitoring/PROMETHEUS.md

 ## 3. Create a ServiceMonitor

 Now that `JMX` metrics are exposed, we need a way of scraping them.
-There are two ways this can be done:
+This will be done using the [Prometheus custom resource definition; ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/tree/e1ed82c75b05d3579f2349369b6077b4c0b9b4f8#customresourcedefinitions){.external}.
+There are two ways this `ServiceMonitor` can be provisioned:

 1. Automatically - using `helm upgrade`
-2. Manually - deploy a new `serviceMonitor` kind
+2. Manually - deploy a new `serviceMonitor` CRD

 === "Automatically"